Superrehtard/old_diaspora_wiki/Feature:-Groups.md

 ### From 0bject@diasp.org

-There are a few requisite properties of a (discussion) group, then lots of other, optional bells & whistles.
+There are a few requisite properties of a Diaspora (discussion) group, then there are lots of other, optional bells & whistles.
 To start, something like this ...

 * Name for the aggregate entity/object type: GROUP, or (in keeping with the botanical metaphor) forum, synapse, rhizome, cell-cluster, garden?
 Welcome to the Friends_of_the_Moth (lepidopterists' group).